 - Bordeaux wine yeast

 - Boil a stock pot of water.
 Meanwhile rinse fruit, chop in half and remove pits.
 Into a sterilized primary bucket with lid, dump fruit and cover with boiling water.
-Leave a couple inches of head space.
+Stir in the sugar until dissolved, then add more hot water until you are within a couple inches of head space.
 Cover and cool to room temperature.

 - Once cooled, stir in acid blend, pectic enzyme, tannin, nutrient, and energizer.
 Cover and let sit for 12 hours.